ittuann/.github/.github/PULL_REQUEST_TEMPLATE.md

 ## Checklist

-- [ ] I have tested these changes thoroughly.
+- [ ] I have thoroughly tested these changes locally.
-- [ ] I have updated the relevant documentation.
+- [ ] Remember to follow the Code of Conduct and be friendly.
-- [ ] I have updated any necessary dependencies.

-### Copilot Descriptions

-copilot:all